sidschiff/DnD-CG/README.md

 ## Usage

-> To run the app locally,
+> To run the app locally, spin up the server, either via 'node server/server.js', live-server, or some other method, and navigate to localhost:3000

 ## Requirements